sonja-soennichsen/xandria_backend/assets/threat_model.md

 - CORS
 - HTTPS Redirect
 - VPC:
   - The scraper (Cloud Run serverless instance) should only be accessible for the API (also a Cloud Run serverless instance).
-They are both part of the same VPC network (each connected to the VPC via Serverless VPC Access connector) with the scraper’s ingress also set to `internal only` to ensure its traffic is solely to and from the API.
+They are both parts of the same VPC network (each connected to the VPC via a Serverless VPC Access connector) with the scraper’s ingress also set to `internal only` to ensure its traffic is solely to and from the API.
 - Rotating proxies
   - Avoiding blacklisting from websites by routing through short-lived HTTP(S) proxies at runtime.
 The proxies are stored and updated in Redis every five minutes by means of a Cloud Function.
 - Task management queue
-  - To protect against overwhelming the server’s/container’s resources, Celery is used to handle scraping jobs seperately.
+  - To protect against overwhelming the server’s/container’s resources, Celery is used to handle scraping jobs separately.
 - Headless browsers
-  - **Sandboxed launches to prevent SSRF still needed.**
+  - **Sandboxed launches to prevent SSRF are still needed.**
 - Input URL validation
   - Validating whether the URL is valid/exists and a public IP address
-  - **Robots.txt: checking whether the User-Agent is set to \* (all) & the if the disallow path != url given (or is root)**
+  - **Robots.txt: checking whether the User-Agent is set to \* (all) & the if the disallow path != URL given (or is root)**
-  - **XSS in URL currently mitigated by whitelisting safe characters.**
+  - **XSS in URL is currently mitigated by whitelisting safe characters.**
   - **Integrating Google’s Web Risk API**
 - **Container Image Security:**
-  - Integrating security checks into our delivery pipeline on Github Actions
+  - Integrating security checks into our delivery pipeline on GitHub Actions
 - **Binary Authorisation:**
   - Securing against supply chain attacks in deploying docker images on Cloud Run which are hosted in Artifact Registry in our network
 - Request security headers (**and explanations**):